This is an extended CV covering a broad range of topics. Please

 SISTA lab, KULeuven (October 1998 - August 2001)

-- Development of a pitch-synchronous dynamic wave table synthesis
+signal modifications, pitch-synchronous dynamic wave table synthesis,

-- Refinement of a subspace based frequency estimation technique
+scanned synthesis, subspace based frequency estimation techniques,

 waveforms using discrete state updates to a bank of damped